jelaiw/blog/_posts/2024-08-09-meandering-path-to-appsec.markdown

 ## Footnotes
 [^1]: These [requests for comment](https://www.ietf.org/process/rfcs/) by the Internet Engineering Task Force can be dense.
 [^2]: I have fond memories of diving into [the RFC for this protocol](https://www.rfc-editor.org/rfc/rfc1459).
+[^3]: Thanks to Martin Fowler and his "Refactoring" book.
+[^4]: With much owed to Josh Bloch for writing "Effective Java" and Andy Hunt and Dave Thomas for "The Pragmatic Programmer".